kamranahmedse/walkers/README.md

 - `/tests` of-course contain the test cases.
 - `/index.php` is the file that bootstraps the game

+## Extending

-In **order to add or modify levels**, head to the map file at `config/map.php` and follow the instructions at the top to add new level or modify the existing levels.
+- **Adding or modify levels** Head to the map file at `config/map.php` and follow the instructions at the top to add new level or modify the existing levels.
 To add a new level all you have to do is add it to the `levels` array in the map.
-A sample level may look like below:
+A sample level may look like below: For further details.
+Also please check the docs in `config/map.php`.

 ```php
 [